kimialias/corporate-website-for-merdeka-merchandies-competitio/README.md

 ## User Interface

-Here is screenshot of the UI
+Here is the screenshots of the UI.

 ### Navigation Bar and About Us section
 ![Heria](UI/ui1.png)